 A Massachusetts contested divorce is when one party files for divorce.
 Over 95% of contested divorces end with a divorce agreement.
-Filing a contested divorce gives you access to the courts and forces the other party to be involved in the divorce process.
+Filing a contested divorce under the guidance of a contested divorce attorney/lawyer gives you access to the courts and forces the other party to be involved in the divorce process.

-Throughout the process we discuss and educate the client on issues such as parenting time (if applicable), payment of ongoing expenses, division of assets and debts, health insurance, life insurance and relevant tax implications.
+Being a professional Contested Divorce Attorney, throughout the process, we discuss and educate the client on issues such as parenting time (if applicable), payment of ongoing expenses, division of assets and debts, health insurance, life insurance, and relevant tax implications.
 The client, with our consultation, is empowered to determine his or her future.

 A contested divorce means that a the time of filing for divorce the parties do not have an agreement on the division of assets, support, and custody issues related to the children.
 An uncontested divorce means that the parties have an agreement on all issues prior to filing the complaint for divorce.

 The court’s job is to unwind the marriage.
 The court has jurisdiction over the children, division of assets/debts, health insurance and financial support.
 The Massachusetts Probate and Family court has a significant amount of power to determine the parties and your children’s future.